vivardhan/podcast-gpt/README.md

 Note: The credentials folder is in .gitignore so that you don't accidentally commit any credentials to the repo.

 ##### 2.1.5.2 OpenAI Credentials
-1. Contact Vivardhan Kanoria (vivardhan@gmail.com) to obtain the OpenAI API key for this project.
-2. Add your API key as an environment variable.
+1. Add your API key as an environment variable.
 For Mac, add a line to your bash profile ('~/.bash_profile'):
 `export OPENAI_API_KEY=[YOUR_API_KEY]`
-3. Then execute:
+2. Then execute:
 ```bash
 source ~/.bash_profile
 ```
-4. Verify that the key is now available by executing:
+3. Verify that the key is now available by executing:
 ```bash
 echo $OPENAI_API_KEY
 ```
 It should print out your API key.

-##### 2.1.5.2 qdrant Credentials
+##### 2.1.5.3 qdrant Credentials
-1. Contact Vivardhan Kanoria (vivardhan@gmail.com) to obtain the qdrant API key for this project.
-2. Add your API key as an environment variable.
+1. Add your API key as an environment variable.
 For Mac, add a line to your bash profile ('~/.bash_profile'):
 `export QDRANT_API_KEY=[YOUR_API_KEY]`
-3. Then execute:
+2. Then execute:
 ```bash
 source ~/.bash_profile
 ```
-4. Verify that the key is now available by executing:
+3. Verify that the key is now available by executing:
 ```bash
 echo $QDRANT_API_KEY
 ```
 It should print out your API key.

-##### 2.1.5.2 AssemblyAI Credentials
+##### 2.1.5.4 AssemblyAI Credentials
-1. Contact Vivardhan Kanoria (vivardhan@gmail.com) to obtain the AssemblyAI API key for this project.
-2. Add your API key as an environment variable.
+1. Add your API key as an environment variable.
 For Mac, add a line to your bash profile ('~/.bash_profile'):
 `export ASSEMBLYAI_API_KEY=[YOUR_API_KEY]`
-3. Then execute:
+2. Then execute:
 ```bash
 source ~/.bash_profile
 ```
-4. Verify that the key is now available by executing:
+3. Verify that the key is now available by executing:
 ```bash
 echo $ASSEMBLYAI_API_KEY
 ```